Hashbert – A file verification tool that calculates hashcodes differentially.

 bfcc9da4f2e1d313c63cd0a4ee7604e9 1474896180 3 dir1/b.txt

-As files are added/changed/deleted, then you later again call hashbert sync
+As files are added/changed/deleted to the file hierarchy, then you later again call hashbert sync

-and hashcodes.txt will be updated, although this time it will go much faster since all files whose modTime and size hasn't changed are skipped.
+and hashcodes.txt will be updated, although this time it will go much faster, since all files whose modTime and filesize hasn't changed are skipped.

 Later you want to check the files, you then call:

-And all the files in hashcodes.txt have their hashcodes recalculated, to see if any of the files have gone corrupt.
+And all the files in hashcodes.txt have their hashcodes recalculated, to see if any files have gone corrupt.

 How to obtain: